George Geiger

-George Geiger (1843–1904) was a sergeant in the United States Army and the recipient to the highest military decoration for valor in combat — the Medal of Honor — for having distinguished himself at the Battle of the Little Big Horn on June 25, 1876, during the Indian Wars.
+George Geiger (c.
+1843–1904) was a sergeant in the United States Army and the recipient to the highest military decoration for valor in combat — the Medal of Honor — for having distinguished himself at the Battle of the Little Big Horn on June 25, 1876, during the Indian Wars.

 Biography

-Born in Cincinnati in 1843, he enlisted, June 15, 1861, with the 47th Ohio Infantry, Company A, in Cincinnati.
+Born in Cincinnati in about 1843, he enlisted, June 15, 1861, with the 47th Ohio Infantry, Company A, in Cincinnati.
 Captured outside of Atlanta, he was imprisoned in the notorious Andersonville Prison Camp for two months and four days.
 Geiger was discharged August 11, 1865, in Little Rock, Arkansas.

 He reenlisted with Troop M, of the 7th U.S. Cavalry, November 29, 1867, in St. Louis, Missouri.
 Geiger completed his enlistment and was discharged November 29, 1872, in Unionville, South Carolina.
 Nineteen days later, in Louisville, Kentucky, he reenlisted with the 7th Cavalry and was attached to Troop H, December 18, 1872.
 He completed his service and was discharged, for medical reasons, at Ft.
 Buford, South Dakota, December 18, 1877.

 Geiger is described in military records as having been dark complexioned, gray eyes, 5' 5" in height.
 He could read and write.

 Military records identify him as a Protestant.

 Geiger was admitted multiple times to the Dayton, Ohio VA hospital for various service-related illnesses ranging from chronic dysentery to rheumatism, beginning in 1897.
 He died January 23, 1904, age 61.
 Geiger was married.
 He was survived by his half brother, Edward Metzer, 1208 W. 7th Street, Cincinnati, Ohio.

 Geiger was interred in the Dayton National Cemetery, Montgomery County, Ohio, Section N, Row 20, Grave 47.